 Available with Data Reviewer license.

-Data used in your GIS projects to visualize, analyze, compile, and share should meet a defined standard for quality.
+Data used in your GIS projects for visualization, analysis, compilation, and sharing should meet a defined standard for quality.
 Data quality requirements vary from project to project.
 Requirements for how accurate or complete a dataset needs to be are based on how the data will be used.
 Requirements are also influenced by technical, product, and client requirements.
 ArcGIS Pro has a data quality management system that provides tools to systematically perform quality assurance and quality control (QA/QC) on your GIS data, efficiently work through the issues identified, and generate quality-related reports.

 Validate your data

-Data validation is an iterative process, using formal methods of evaluating the integrity and correctness of data.
-ArcGIS Pro provides you with tools for automating and simplifying data QA/QC, whether through automated checks or manual review.
-These tools can help detect anomalies with features, attributes, and relationships in your database.
+Data validation is an iterative process that uses formal methods of evaluating a dataset's adherence to a defined quality standard.
+ArcGIS Pro provides you with tools for automating and simplifying data quality assurance (QA) and quality control (QC) through automated or semi-automated workflows.
+These tools can help detect anomalies with features, attributes, and spatial relationships in your data.

-Data checks ensure data integrity by performing spatial, geometric, and attribute validation.
-These checks can be configured to validate your data based on specific conditions.
-Some checks search for conditions, such as polygon slivers or cutbacks, while other checks search for features with specific spatial relationships.
-For example, a check could find buildings that have been mistakenly placed on water features.
-Other checks can validate attributes through SQL or regular expressions.
+Automated review is the ability to evaluate a feature's quality without human intervention.
+This includes capabilities such as Reviewer checks that ensure data integrity by performing spatial, geometric, and attribute validation.
+Checks are configured to validate data based on specific conditions.
+Some checks search for conditions, such as polygon slivers or cutbacks, while others search for features with specific spatial relationships.
+For more information, see ArcGIS Data Reviewer checks in ArcGIS Pro.